MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 | | Security Governance and/or MDM Admin | Monitor to ensure compliance |
 | | User Education | Ensure guidance for users reflects policy updates |

 ### Deployment objectives

-Meet these deployment objectives to protect your devices with Zero Trust.
+Meet these deployment objectives to protect your endpoints (devices) with Zero Trust.

 | Done | Deployment objective | Owner | Documentation |
 |:-------|:-------|:-----|:-----|